-In order to do mental health recovery and WRAP work, it is essential that you understand and support the following values and ethics.
+In order to do mental health wellness and recovery work, it is essential to understand and support the following values and ethics.

 In This Section

 “Recovery and WRAP have changed my life.”